Select one of our projects below (listed a-z) to learn more.

 The previous phases of the Bereavement Study have shown that parents of children who die in the PICU often desire a follow-up meeting with the PICU physician.
 Research regarding physicians’ perspectives on the content and conditions of follow-up meetings is lacking.
 Such data are needed to develop a framework for conducting physician-parent follow-up conferences.
 It was hypothesized that PICU physicians have variable experience conducting follow-up meetings with bereaved parents.

 The objective of this study was to describe physicians’ experience with and attitudes toward follow-up meetings after a child’s death.
 Semi-structured audio-recorded telephone interviews were conducted with PICU attending physicians and fellows from the CPCCRN affiliated children’s hospitals.
 Interviews were transcribed verbatim and analyzed using standard qualitative methods.
 Meeting content included discussing autopsy, hospital course, diagnosis, genetic risk, parent questions, family coping, and bereavement services; providing reassurance; expressing sympathy; and receiving feedback from parents.
 Barriers to follow-up meetings included time, scheduling, distance, transportation, language, cultural issues, physician willingness, and lack of systematic meeting initiation.
-Of the 60 physicians that were interviewed, 19 (32%) reported never having previously participated in a follow-up conference.
-Fifty-four (90%) of all physicians interviewed reported that follow-up meetings should be routinely offered.
+Of the 70 physicians that were interviewed, 23 (33%) reported never having previously participated in a follow-up conference.
+Sixty-three (90%) of all physicians interviewed reported that follow-up meetings should be routinely offered.
 PICU physicians have a wide range of experience conducting follow-up meetings with bereaved parents.
 These data, along with parents' perspectives described in prior research, provide a basis for developing a framework for follow-up conferences after a child’s death.

 - Physicians' experiences and perspectives regarding follow-up meetings with parents after a child's death in the pediatric intensive care unit (Meert 2011 PMC3327296)